 Every area has some location challenges.
 Because it’s close to two freeways, there’s a bit of noise from the highways but it’s not too bad.
 The other thing to know is that there’s just one road in and out, and trying to turn left from Charter Oaks Drive onto Lark Avenue can sometimes be frustrating as the cars just keep coming and there’s no traffic signal to help there.

 Charter Oaks real estate pricing

-Home sales in 2016 so far (3 as of this writing) have ranged between $1,075,000 and $1,135,000.
+Homes in Charter Oaks are selling for about $1,000,000 to $1,300,00 as of early 2020.
+(See my listing at 126 Charter Oaks Circle here.)
 As with every complex, some areas will sell for more than others.
 In this case, because the townhomes are fairly close to highway 17, some areas have road noise and will be a little less desirable.
 Some will have better or lesser views, access to parking, natural light, and so on.
 The condition and size of the unit have an enormous impact on housing values too, of course.

 Which streets are a part of Charter Oaks?